casicoder/casicoder/README.md

 - 👋 Hi, I’m @casicoder
 - 👀 I’m interested in .net, php and Mysql
-- 🌱 I’m currently learning VB.NET and develop desktop app for small bussiness
+- 🌱 I’m currently learning VB.NET and develop desktops app for small bussiness

 <!---
 casicoder/casicoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.